Xiaopengchen/msa-devops-frontend/README.md

 The first task finds, downloads and caches the version of Node.js in version 10.x.

 Then we build our react app using the commands in -scripts.
 We changes to the root directory 'my-app'.
 The "npm install" installs the packages and the "npm run build" builds the app and puts the production ready build in the "build" folder in our current directory ("my-app").

+Then we zip the folder through - task: ArchiveFiles@2.

+Finally, the last task lookd in the '$(Build.ArtifactStagingDirectory)' and publish the zip in that directory.